-There are other genres, kids, weddings, seniors, newborns, pets, commercial and many other genres of photography that you can do, so why did I choose to be particularly a boudoir photographer?
+There are other genres, kids, weddings, seniors, newborns, pets, food, and many other genres of photography that you can do, so why did I choose to be particularly a boudoir photographer?

 So a part of my life journey and calling is to show them they are beautiful, for who they are, it’s that simple.
-I could do it with portraits yes I know, but boudoir is like the forbidden side of us screaming out to be seen, heard and loved.
-We never stop loving our bodies, even when we are 40, 50, 60 or 90.
-But the world have so much hate to itself and sometimes it gets to us.
+I could do it with portraits yes I know, but boudoir is like the forbidden side of us screaming out to be seen, heard, and loved.
+We never stop loving our bodies, even when we are 40, 50, 60, or 90.
+But the world has so much hate for itself and sometimes it gets to us.

-I struggled all of my life with self image.
+I struggled all of my life with self-image.
 I am like every woman you know, insecure about a part or more of my body.
-I think this security came from the media and the society around us, the image of young skinny flawless women (that doesn’t really exist) is what we should aspire to in their opinion.
-It’s hard to let go the guilt and shame of not living up to the image of what a beautiful woman should look like in this society, it’s taking me years to get over it.
+I think this insecurity stems from the media’s influence and the society’s messages around us, the image of young skinny flawless women (that doesn’t really exist) is what we should aspire to in their opinion.
+It’s hard to let go of the guilt and shame of not living up to the image of what a beautiful woman should look like in this society, it’s taking me years to get over it.
 Part of me doing boudoir is to fight back.
-I want to fight back for myself, for my mother, my sisters and my nieces and my girlfriends.
+I want to fight back for myself, for my mother, my sisters, my nieces, and my girlfriends.
 We are who we are, many sizes, many colors, many folds and wrinkles and white hairs, and we are unashamed and unapologetic.